 This plan adds automation, online donations, coupons, event marketing, and surveys and polls to what is included in the previous plan.

 60-day free trial: It’s important to mention that Constant Contact offers a 60 days free trial period, after which you must upgrade to one of the plans mentioned above.

 Also worth noting is that if you prepay for six months in advance, you get 10% off your constant account, which goes up to 15% if you prepay for a year in advance.

 For Non-profits, Constant Contact offers double the incentive to prepay.
 This means that Non-profit organizations get a 20% discount if they prepay for 6 months in advance and a 30% discount if they prepay for a year in advance.

 Thanks to their lower cost and “Forever Free” model, MailChimp is the clear winner in the pricing competition.
 Not only is it more affordable, but it is more flexible in its pricing and hence, can suit more businesses.

-At the end, it’s up to you to choose which is the best option for you, but it’s good to know you can’t really go wrong with either.
+In the end, it’s up to you to choose which is the best option for you, but it’s good to know you can’t go wrong with either.